meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/has-many-through-in-forms.md

 end
 ```

 Now, we're only creating a new category if it doesn't already exist with the current name.
 We're also using a cool method called `categories <<`.
 What's great about this is you can mentally think of it as two steps.
 First, we call `self.categories`, which returns an array of `Category` objects, and then we call the shovel (`<<`) method to add our newly found or created `Category` object to the array.
 We could imagine later calling `save` on the `Post` object and this then creating the `post_categories` join record for us.
 In reality, this is syntactic sugar for the `categories <<` method.
 That's the actual method name, and behind the scenes it will create the join record for us.
 It's one of the methods dynamically created for us whenever we use a `has_many` association.
-The end result is this method doing exactly what ActiveRecord was doing for us before; we're just customizing the behavior a little bit.
+The end result is this method doing exactly what Active Record was doing for us before; we're just customizing the behavior a little bit.